Team-1280-Training/Final-Project/README.md

 - Nested for loops and indices will probably be used heavily, while OOP might not be used as much
 - This course taught all of the topics needed to create this project, though you may research and use other topics as well

-The purpose of this project is for mentors to assess your programming skills.
+The purpose of this project is for instructors to assess your programming skills.

-Again, get help from mentors when needed.
+Again, get help from instructors when needed.
 We can:
 - Review code early to make sure you are on the right track
 - Help plan out the implementation and what will be needed
 - Provide pointers on how to implement difficult features